bobby-brennan/kubernetes-infra/README.md

 ````

 ## Setup Backups
+> TODO: add terraform for managing the S3 Bucket

 You're going to be storing your application data in `~/kind-disk`.
 It's easy for this data
-to get suddenly deleted (it's being managed by the cluster).
+to get suddenly deleted, as it's being managed by the cluster.
 You should _definitely_ back this
 up somewhere.

 This repo comes with two scripts: `./scripts/backup.sh` and `./scripts/restore.sh`.
 These